Ischemia

 Diagnosing Ischemia

 If you have ischemia in one area of your body, you may also have it elsewhere.
-At RUSH, we offer the following diagnostic tests to pinpoint the areas where you have ischemia.
+We offer the following diagnostic tests to pinpoint the areas where you have ischemia.

 Myocardial Ischemia Tests